Moving Back to Canada from the UK

 Perhaps the following three questions can help with clarity on moving back, and whether it makes sense for you:

 - Are you deeply embedded in the UK culture and society?
 If yes, removing yourself from the UK culture and trying to establish yourself in Canada may be a shock...and perhaps an big shock one that could take years to come to grips with.
 One client I worked with was so torn between very close cultural and social ties in the UK and his desire to move back to Canada that he decided to stay in the UK.

 - Canada is a vast place.
 It is not a "hop, skip, and a jump" away from Paris, per my example above.
 While the UK is more costly to live in than Canada, wages and salaries in Canada are much lower, on average.
 This makes it harder to live an easy-flowing international lifestyle in Canada.
-If you live an urban, sophisticated, European-connected life in the UK, are you willing to give up that geographic accessibility and lifestyle to live in Canada?
+If you live an urban, sophisticated, European-connected life in the UK, are you willing to give up the geographic accessibility and lifestyle you have now in order to live in Canada?

 - How are you oriented?
 Toward creating your own life and culture or toward fitting into another?
 If you are a free thinker and love creating your own life amid tremendous physical, mental, and social freedom, Canada is for you.
-If you want to instantly plug into a culture that fits who you are and that gives you a sense of personal security, the UK is perhaps a better choice (assuming the UK culture is the one you want to plug into!)
+If you want to quickly plug into a culture that fits who you are and that gives you a sense of social/cultural security, the UK is perhaps a better choice (assuming the UK culture is the one you want to be part of!)

 Feedback shared with me by someone considering moving back to Canada: